YejinHwang-D/rm-execpt-files/README.md

  The attached capture screen is an input example for describing a detailed function, and is a file input-related prototype to be excluded from deletion.
 In the above prototype, the Current Working Directory (CWD) is 'home/kmi0817/opensource', and the path to the subdirectory is 'home/kmi0817/opensource/parent'.

  The prompt repeats the question of whether there are files to be excluded from deletion until the user enters a particular phrase.
-In other words, if there are no more files to enter, the user enters ***"!no"*** to exit the question loop, and at the same time, directory deletion proceeds.
+In other words, if there are no more files to enter, the user enters ***"!no"*** or ***"exit"*** to exit the question loop, and at the same time, directory deletion proceeds.
 When entering a file at the prompt, enter it as a relative path by default.
 At this time, like any terminal function, pressing **tab automatically completes the directory name and file name.**

 ### I. If you enter a file on the Current Working Directory